 What the State has to prove in court to convict

-In North Carolina, Driving While Impaired (DWI) is a serious crime, although it is a misdemeanor.
-For the state to convict an individual of DWI, the evidence must establish three (3) elements.
+Being arrested and charged with a NC DWI is a serious offense, although it is a misdemeanor.
+For the State to convict an individual of DWI, the evidence must establish three (3) elements.
 The first two elements, however, are essentially giveaways.
 The state must prove: